 There is nothing like the great outdoors.
 You get fresh air, exercise, and you don’t even mind the occasional sunburn or mosquito bite.
 It’s also good to take a break from civilization for a few days, even if that break is in a safe camping ground that is very clearly labeled on every map.
 There isn’t a whole lot that mobile phones can do out in the wilderness and, frankly, that’s part of the charm of the activity these days.
+You can use it for a few basic tools, but it can’t start fires or pitch tents for you.
 However, that doesn’t mean it’s completely useless.
 Some apps actually are helpful while out in nature.
 Here are the best camping apps for Android!

 Price: Free / $1.99